EGPostema/DrawerDissect/README.md

 <img width="262" alt="Screenshot 2024-07-23 at 2 08 42 PM" src="https://github.com/user-attachments/assets/06386a11-efee-445b-a007-8a36e654c0a1">

-## Add Your Roboflow Info
+## Add Roboflow Information

+The full script is designed to work with Roboflow, a paid platform for training and deploying AI models.
+For alternatives, see LINK TO OTHER OPTION.

-Make sure that process_images.py is modified for your own roboflow details. **ANYTHING OUTLINED IN RED MUST BE FILLED IN WITH USER-SPECIFIC INFO.
+To run the script as-is, make sure that process_images.py is modified with your own roboflow details. **ANYTHING OUTLINED IN RED MUST BE FILLED IN WITH USER-SPECIFIC INFO.
 The script WILL NOT RUN otherwise.**

 You will need to find the following information:
 - API key
 - Workspace id
-- Model names and versions for ALL 5 MODELS
+- Model names and versions for ALL USED MODELS

 ![fillins](https://github.com/user-attachments/assets/ce11ac34-8726-4136-84bb-da4ac390f4c2)